 I joined Symphony as the first UX designer to help execute the vision for the initial release of the product.
 We started out with a team of engineers, a product manager, a visual designer and myself.
 Once the design team had expanded, I became the lead designer to oversee the core product and to ensure coherence between the web and mobile platforms.

-Symphony started out as a messaging tool that inherited many legacy features of an internal tool at Goldman Sachs.
+Symphony started out as a marriage between an encrypted messaging app called Perzo, and an internal tool at Goldman Sachs.
 It already had a small active user base in the financial services by the time we set out to re-design Symphony.
-This placed a constraint on what we could change and how these changes would be introduced to the users.
-On the flip side, we already had a large collection of user feedback to help us identify and prioritize the pain points we needed to address.
-These feedback, along with the data points collected via customer visits and interviews helped me to put together some basic personas and scenarios.
-Together with a visual designer, we mocked up the key use cases and presented them to Symphony's board members.
+As a result, we already had a large collection of user feedback to help us identify and prioritize the pain points we needed to address.

 Establishing Experience Goals

-I worked with a PM to come up with a list of improvements in order to raise the user experience baseline.
-For each of these areas, I drove multiple iterations of the design and facilitated usability sessions, most of which were completed on-site with the end users using a prototype.
+I focused on improving a few key areas based on product priorities determined by the PM.
+For each of these areas, I completed multiple iterations of the design and facilitated usability sessions, most of which were completed on-site with the end users using a prototype.
 We took an incremental approach to introducing product changes because of our existing users.

 Symphony supports 1:1 IM, multi-party IM as well as chat rooms.
 Our users were having trouble discerning between these different types.
 While we wanted to simplify the chat experience, we recognized the need for drawing a line between an IM and a chat room due to compliance implications for the financial services.
 I started out by defining the life cycle of a conversation.
 Following that, I looked at the experiences that should be unified across the different chat types, and those that may be unique to each type.